Free Trade Agreements in America

 In America there are several Trade Agreements (Free Trade Agreements, Economic Partnership), both regional and extra-regional:

-- Intra-regional: the NAFTA, the MERCOSUR, the Andean Community,
+- Intra-regional: the NAFTA, the MERCOSUR, the Andean Community, the Latin American

 - Extra-regional: Trans-Pacific Agreement, the APEC, agreements with the European Union (EU)